How to Reach, Things to Do, and Planning Tips

 Glass Bottom Boat Ride is more popular in Jolly Buoy than any other activity, mainly because it doesn’t require you to go into the water and get wet and therefore is more convenient, especially because there are no places to change your clothes at Jolly Buoy.

 As the name suggests, the glass bottom boats have a bottom made of transparent and extremely thick, tough glass that lets you indulge yourself in the magnificent underwater world from the comfort of your cabin.
+The glass bottom boat acts as a snorkeling glass, allowing visitors to observe marine life and corals without getting wet.

 The boat takes you through the well known dense coral belts that have always been populated with a wide variety of marine life and lets you gaze at some of the most vibrant and beautiful collection of reefs and their inhabitants.